 The Apache web server is a robust and reliable FOSS implementation of a HTTP server.
 As of the end of October 2014, Apache powers 385 million sites, giving it a 37.45% share of the market.
 You can use Apache to serve a standalone website or multiple virtual hosts in one machine.

-# yum update && yum install httpd [On CentOS] # aptitude update && aptitude apache2 [On Ubuntu] # zypper refresh && zypper apache2 [On openSUSE]
+# yum update && yum install httpd [On CentOS] # aptitude update && aptitude install apache2 [On Ubuntu] # zypper refresh && zypper install apache2 [On openSUSE]

 For more detailed instructions, read our following articles that shows on how to create Ip-based & Name-based Apache virtual hosts and how to secure Apache web server.